llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 # Context

-Stack clash is an attack that dates back to 2017, when the Qualys Research Team released an advisory with a [joint blogpost][QualysAdvisory].
+Stack clash is an attack that dates back to 2017, when the Qualys Research Team released an advisory with a [joint blog post][QualysAdvisory].
 It basically exploits large stack allocation (greater than `PAGE_SIZE`) that can lead to stack read/write *not* triggering the [stack guard page][StackGuardPage] allocated by the Linux Kernel.

-Shortly after the advisory got released, GCC provided a [couter-measure][GCCStackClashProtection] activated by `-fstack-clash-protection` that basically consists in splitting large allocation in chunks of `PAGE_SIZE`, with a probe in each chunk to trigger the kernel stack guard page.
+Shortly after the advisory got released, GCC provided a [countermeasure][GCCStackClashProtection] activated by `-fstack-clash-protection` that basically consists in splitting large allocation in chunks of `PAGE_SIZE`, with a probe in each chunk to trigger the kernel stack guard page.